This article explains how to use the Azure Marketplace to automatically deploy a virtual Cato Socket (vSocket) for a site hosted in Microsoft Azure.

 After deploying the primary vSocket, in the Cato Management Application add the secondary vSocket to the Azure site.
 Then use the Marketplace wizard to deploy the secondary vSocket.

-For more information about Azure HA, see Configuring High Availability (HA) for Azure vSockets.
+For more information about Azure HA, see Configuring High Availability for Azure vSockets.

 -